-.
+- .
 Business to create jobs not govt. .
 USA would recover in time

-But:
+- But:

 - .
 Seen by many as dull & not caring

 - .
 Blamed for Wall St. Crash & Depression

 - .
 Seen as not doing enough to help people

-Democrat (23 million votes) .
+.
 Had polio as a child, so seen as a fighter .
-Helped people as Governor of New York

-.
-Excellent public speaker Gave people hope for the future .
-Promised a New Deal
+Helped people as Governor of New York .
+Excellent public speaker .
+Gave people hope for the future .
+Promised a New Deal business need more workers to make goods